clulab/bioresources/README.md

 reach at each runtime.
 In order for this to happen, reach needs to have access to the information produced in the proceeding step as resources rather than as files.
-To arrange for this, one must publish bioresources locally as described in the next step, and reach needs to be configured to access the local version.
-Follow the advice in the next section to accomplish this task.
+To arrange for this, one must publish bioresources locally as described in the next step on testing, and reach needs to be configured to access the local version.
+Follow the advice in the testing section to accomplish this task.

 Next, run `ner_model.sh` to have reach build `model.ser.gz`.
-The file should probably not have changed when the NER files were built, but it should now.
+The file should probably not have changed when the NER files were built previously, but it should now.
-This changed file show be published locally before the next step of testing commences.  `publishLocal` should be run twice before testing commences.
+This changed file needs to be published locally before the next step of testing commences.
+Thus, `publishLocal` should be run twice before testing commences.

 ### Testing bioresources updated with Reach
 To test changes in bioresources, first, bioresources need to be built using